pinohu/DYNASTY/ohu-legacy-codex/volume-x-troubleshooting-optimization/book-19-optimization-continuous-improvement/chapter-55-kaizen-continuous-improvement.md

 **Example:**
 - Problem: Customer complaint about late delivery
-- Why 1: Why was delivery late? → Package was shipped late
+- Why 1: Why was delivery late? â†’ Package was shipped late
-- Why 2: Why was package shipped late? → Order wasn't processed on time
+- Why 2: Why was package shipped late? â†’ Order wasn't processed on time
-- Why 3: Why wasn't order processed on time? → Order was stuck in approval queue
+- Why 3: Why wasn't order processed on time? â†’ Order was stuck in approval queue
-- Why 4: Why was order stuck in approval? → Manager was unavailable
+- Why 4: Why was order stuck in approval? â†’ Manager was unavailable
-- Why 5: Why was manager unavailable? → No backup approval process exists
+- Why 5: Why was manager unavailable? â†’ No backup approval process exists
 - **Root Cause**: Lack of backup approval process
 - **Solution**: Implement automated approval or designate backup approvers